 There are three campgrounds in Chugach State Park, offering experiences ranging from fishing, hiking, whitewater rafting, wildlife viewing, and spectacular sunsets.
-Two are north of Anchorage - one at Eklutna Lake, and one on Eagle River - and the third is south of Anchorage at Bird Creek.
+Two are north of Anchorage - at Eklutna Lake and Eagle River - and the third south of Anchorage at Bird Creek.

 All have wooded sites with fire rings and picnic tables, water and latrines.
 Campground hosts offer assistance and answer questions about the area.
 Firewood is often available near the host's site for a small fee.
 Campsites for organized groups are available by reservation at Eklutna Lake Group Use Site.

 Note: The campground letters correspond to the letters in black circles on the park map.
 Click here to access the park map.

 Description: 45 sites with picnic tables, 2 picnic shelters, fire pits, water, latrines,

 and ranger station.
 Overflow camping area of 15 sites.
 Campground Host.

 Recreation: Trails for hiking, ATV use, bicycle and horses.
 Boating and fishing.

 Location: 45 minutes north of Anchorage.